foundriesio/docs/source/user-guide/docker-vscode/docker-vscode.rst

 As you can see in the image above, the extension allows you to see many pieces of information about Docker in the device.

-The first tab :guilabel:`CONTAINERS`’ will display all the images running on your device.
-Note that is also possible to see the Container Image file system.
+The first tab :guilabel:`CONTAINERS` will display all the images running on your device.
+Note that it is also possible to see the Container Image file system.

 .. figure:: /_static/userguide/docker-vscode/runningimage.png
    :width: 200